-The quantifiable feature vectors with the same sequence are grouped together to get the list of quantifiable peptides and are displayed in "Peptide View".
+The quantifiable feature vectors with the same sequence are grouped together to get the list of quantifiable peptides and are displayed in the "Peptide View".
 Please refer to Section 3.3, "Peptide View" for details on how to interpret LFQ peptide results.
-In this section, we highlight some differences for the ion mobility data.
+In this section, we highlight some additional features for ion mobility data.